nicode-io/The_Starting_Point/README.md

 > 10 months to change your life and become a developer

 ### **BeCode** Intensive Bootcamp
 In seven months you have a wonderful luck to become a great web developer.
 Inclusion and share spirit is your daily feeling !
+The bootcamp aims at acquiring self-learning skills and mastering the basics, both on the frontend and backend sides.
+An accompaniment is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.
+Partly remote at the moment due to the health situation but we have turned this into an opportunity by using a maximum of collaborative tools.
+The two programming languages I chose are Javascript and Python.
+At the end of the bootcamp I will certainly be able to help you on your projects while continuing to improve my skills on a daily basis.
+Passion guides me at every moment, in every learning curve and surpassing oneself is part of my DNA.
 Give maximum to get maximum :rocket:

 > When